Safe Exercise Routines for Arthritic Dogs

 Exercise is one of the most powerful tools we have for managing arthritis in dogs — but only when it’s done right.
 Too little movement leads to muscle loss and joint stiffness.
 Too much causes a painful flare.
-Finding that middle ground is something I’ve spent years figuring out with my own dog, and I want to share what actually works.
+Finding that middle ground takes patience, and it helps enormously to know what you’re actually watching for.

 For a full overview of arthritis management including medications and lifestyle changes, see our complete arthritis care guide.